PittUnkauf/flask-webshop/README.md

 ## How to run ##
 1. Set up database by running database.py
 2. Run main.py
-3. Enter localhost:5000 in the browser.
+3. Enter localhost:5000 your browser